51Degrees/specifications/device-detection-specification/part2/pipeline-elements/device-detection-on-premise.md

 # Accepted evidence

-This engine determines the accepted evidence keys on data refresh based on the values in the data source.
+This engine determines the accepted evidence keys on data refresh based on values in the data source.

 After loading the data source into the native code, call the `getKeys` function to return a list of the accepted evidence keys.